 - File sharing service errors can lead a network volume to become unresponsive

 - Access to a network volume via a wireless connection may become slow enough that the volume stops responding

 - Excessive bandwidth competition from other software can cause a volume to appear unresponsive, though it may just be responding very slowly

 The first thing you should do if a task ends with this result is to reboot your Mac and run the task again.
 In many cases, an unresponsive filesystem is a transient problem, and the simple act of restarting will get the volume remounted in a better state.
 If the problem recurs, please choose Report a problem from CCC's Help menu and our support team can offer more specific troubleshooting suggestions.
 Below is a list of some of the troubleshooting suggestions we may offer depending on how your task is configured.

 - Use Disk Utility's First Aid tool to check for any filesystem problems on the source volume.
 If any are discovered and the source is your startup disk, reboot while holding down Command+R (Intel Macs) or the Power button (Apple Silicon Macs) to boot in Recovery Mode, then use Disk Utility to repair the problems.
 Please note: A report of "No problems found" from Disk Utility does not mean that there are no problems with that volume.
 There are no hardware diagnostic utilities on the market that will inform you of a problem with a cable, port, or enclosure, or report a bug in the firmware of a hard drive or SSD.

 - Exclude a file or folder from the backup task.
-Click the Task Filter button at the bottom of the window, then uncheck the box next to the item that the source filesystem is unable to read.
+Select Selected files... from the Clone popup menu (underneath the Source selector), then uncheck the box next to the item that the source filesystem is unable to read.